Miguel-23-ing/terraform-vm/README.md

 # VM Terraform - Azure

-This project deploys a cost-effective virtual machine on Azure using Terraform with automated configuration through cloud-init and SSH key authentication.
+This project provisions an affordable Azure virtual machine using Terraform, with automated setup via cloud-init and secured with SSH key authentication.

 ## Features